Business Finance

 Table of Contents

-Accepting credit and debit payments is no small feat, but a merchant account can give you the tools needed to accept and reconcile these payments efficiently.
+A merchant account can give you the tools needed to accept and reconcile different types of payments more efficiently.

-Merchant accounts are specific bank accounts that give businesses the ability to accept various customer payment methods—most often debit and credit card payments.
+Merchant accounts are specific accounts that give small businesses the ability to accept various customer payment methods more easily—most often debit and credit card payments.

-However, credit card usage is actually more complex than that—especially if you view it from the position of the business you buy from.
+Credit card usage is actually quite complex when you view it from the position of the business.
 Here’s what happens when a customer charges a card to your business:

 1. Your business communicates the customer’s card information with the merchant bank.